qznc/portable_python/README.md

 Python is compiled from source in an Alpine Linux container.
 A small kinda-static launcher dynamically loads libpython at runtime, enabling full dynamic extension support while maintaining portability.

+The launcher tries to `dlopen` its bundled `libpython`;
+if that fails due to libc incompatibility, it re-execs itself through a bundled (or system) musl dynamic loader with an adjusted `LD_LIBRARY_PATH`, so the process restarts under musl and can successfully load the musl-linked Python library.
+This lets the same binary run Python portably across glibc, musl, and other libcs.

 `instantiate.py` creates environments using hardlinks (no copying) with independent site-packages.
 Multiple environments share base files on disk.

 ## Requirements